GMC Logo

 • anonymised medical records with any relevant consent forms from patients

-• any documents that relate to any patient safety concerns the doctor has raised (if applicable).
+• any documents that relate to any patient safety concerns the doctor, physician associate or anaesthesia associate has raised (if applicable).

 Your self referral